luxannaxul/csg-rs/README.md

 5. compile and run the program by running "cargo run --release"

-once you see "variables.." just type in your single sign variables. <space> or <enter> to continue
+once you see "variables.." just type in your single-sign variables. press space or enter to continue

 the exact same thing now with your terminals..